Olog/phoebus-olog-web-client/README.md

 3) Create a .env file in the root directory.
 Add the line:
    REACT_APP_BASE_URL='url-to-Olog-ES-service'
 4) Invoke "npm start" to launch the Node JS development server.
+5) Develop.

+## Deployment

+In short, the Node tools (npm) is used to build/compile the artefacts subject to deployment.

+Detailed instructions will follow...